djoffrey/ccuniverse/README.md

 * Well prepared dataset for backtesting
 * Well integreted cryptocurrency market api, for easy live-testing and live-trading
+* Same code to run in backtesting & train-testing & realtime-trading enviroment
 * Up and run and testing using docker
 * Modular design and decouplized code in mind
 * With engineering in mind but not over engineered